Skip to main content

 Fisheries New Zealand want to receive updated views on the application.

-What area is being proposed?
+What area was being proposed?

-The proposed area includes the New Zealand fisheries waters around Moutohorā Island (Whale Island), and the Rurima Island Group (Rurima, Moutoki, and Tokata), with the offshore boundaries extending to approximately 500 metres.
+The proposed area included the New Zealand fisheries waters around Moutohorā Island (Whale Island), and the Rurima Island Group (Rurima, Moutoki, and Tokata), with the offshore boundaries extending to approximately 500 metres.
 The total proposed area is approximately 7.6 square kilometres.

 History of this application